anoma/namada/tech-specs/src/explore/design/ledger/pos-integration.md

 The transactions are assumed to be applied in epoch `n`.
 Any transaction that modifies [epoched data](/explore/design/pos.md#epoched-data) updates the structure as described in [epoched data storage](/explore/design/pos.md#storage).

-For transactions that burn tokens, we implement a ["token burner" account](/explore/design/ledger/vp.md#token-burner-vp).
-Burnt tokens should be credited to this account and no token can be ever be debited by anyone.
+For slashing tokens, we implement a [PoS slash pool account](/explore/design/ledger/vp.md#pos-slash-pool-vp).
+Slashed tokens should be credited to this account and no token can be ever be debited by anyone.

 ### Validator transactions